fabioesilveira/Model-View-Controller-MVC-The-Classic-Blog/README.md

 ## Usage
  Visit the homepage, "Login" or "Sign Up" for an account if you don't already have one.

--1.
-Option: A) Account login: Enter Username and Password then click "Login" to proceed.
+- 1.Option: A) Account login: Enter Username and Password then click "Login" to proceed.
--2.
-Option: B) Account Sign Up: Enter Username, Email and Password then click "Sign Up" to proceed.
+- 2.Option: B) Account Sign Up: Enter Username, Email and Password then click "Sign Up" to proceed.
--3.
-Once you have an account, you can create blog posts and comment on other user's posts.
+- 3.Once you have an account, you can create blog posts and comment on other user's posts.
--4.
-In Dashboard page create a blog post.
+- 4.In Dashboard page create a blog post.
 Enter post title and post text and click create, see the new post popup by the side on "Current posts".
--5.
-Check existing blog posts.
+- 5.Check existing blog posts.
--6.
-Pick a blog post on "Current posts" choosen it by tittle name and give it a comment.
+- 6.Pick a blog post on "Current posts" choosen it by tittle name and give it a comment.
--7.
-If desire click back to Dashboard on navigation menu to come back to the main page and delete a post, or either give comment to a different post.
+- 7.If desire click back to Dashboard on navigation menu to come back to the main page and delete a post, or either give comment to a different post.
--8.
-Account Logout: click on "logout" in the navigation menu.
+- 8.Account Logout: click on "logout" in the navigation menu.

 ## Built with
     "JSON: JSON",